jecombe/NFTGuessr/README.md

 - [NFTGuessr](http://nftguessr.com)
 - [Medium](https://medium.com/@jeremcombe/nftguessr-6dcfde3621ac)

 NFTGuessr is a game similar to GeoGuessr.
-The idea is to find the location of a Google Street View.
+The idea is to find the location represented by NFT of a Google Street View.
 This game operates on the EVM (Zama).
-Each location is associated with an NFT encrypted with FHE.
+Each location is associated with an NFT GeoSpace (GSP) encrypted with FHE.
 To inquire if the found location is correct (if is within the 5 km² radius of the NFT location), it costs you 1 Zama (base fee).
-If you have found it, you win the NFT.
-Two options are available to you:
+If you have found it, you win the NFT and 2 ERC20 SpaceCoin (SPC).

+Four options are available to you:

+- 💼 just hold your NFTs in your wallet.
-- Either you put the NFT back into play with your tax for one round.
+- 🔄 Either you put the NFT GSP back into play with your tax for one round.
+- 🎁 Stake one or more NFTs GSP to have SpaceCoin daily reward (actually 1 SPC).
-- Accumulate 3 NFTs to stake them, unlocking the right to create NFTs with GPS coordinates, including your tax.
+- 🔓 Stake minimum 3 NFTs GSP to unlock the right to create NFTs (Cost: 1 SPC) for the game, including a ZAMA tax valid for one game round.

 ## Games explain description